 Curve’s integration with Google Pay means its users will be able to link all their bank cards to Google Pay, irrespective of the provider.

 At the same time, it provides all banks whose cards use Mastercard and Visa with Google Pay support.

 While many major UK banks already offer Google Pay, there are some that have instead built NFC-enabled payments into their own apps, such as Barclays and Virgin.

-Curve will be looking to drive use of its platform through the added convenience of being able to shop without having the physcial card handy.
+Curve will be looking to drive the use of its platform through the added convenience of being able to shop without having a physical card handy.

 Google Pay also has the advantage over standard contactless payments of not being limited to transactions of £30 or less.

 Head of product at Curve, Diego Rivas, says: “By combining the Google Pay experience with Curve’s unique all-your-cards in one and money management features, Curve customers get to experience one of the most rewarding and feature-packed personal finance products on the market.”

 This announcement follows hard on the heels of Curve’s integration with Samsung Pay, launched earlier this week.
 Support for Apple Pay is also currently in the works.